 - Mosquitoes can smell carbon dioxide emitted from your body from over 75 feet away.

-- Daytime mosquitoes are more likely to carry dengue fever, while nighttime mosquitoes carry malaria.
+- Daytime mosquitoes (Aedes aegypti) are more likely to carry dengue fever, while nighttime mosquitoes (Anopheles gambiae) carry malaria.

-- The average lifespan of a dengue-carrying Aedes aegypti mosquito is from two to four weeks.
+- The average lifespan of a dengue-carrying Aedes aegypti mosquito is only from two to four weeks.

-- A 2013 study concluded that mosquitoes bite people with type "O" blood 83% more often.
+- A 2013 study concluded that mosquitoes bite people with type "O" blood 83 percent more often.

-- Genetics account for 85% of the reason mosquitoes may prefer you instead of another nearby victim.
+- Genetics can account for 85 percent of the reason mosquitoes may prefer you instead of another nearby victim.

 - Mosquitoes can smell lactic acid in sweat and are drawn to bite.

-- The Low-energy mosquitoes in Southeast Asia often remain close to the ground; they tend to bite feet and legs under tables where they go unnoticed.
+- The low-energy mosquitoes in Southeast Asia often remain close to the ground; they tend to bite ankles and legs under tables where they go unnoticed.
 Always use repellent on at least your legs and feet before going for dinner.

-- Mosquitoes are attracted to brightly colored clothing.
+- Mosquitoes are supposedly attracted to brightly colored clothing.
 Stick to earth tones or khaki clothing when trekking in Southeast Asia.
-The best protection is always to cover exposed skin rather than spraying it with chemicals.
+When possible, cover exposed skin rather than spray it with chemicals.
+Mosquitoes can bite through tight-fitting clothing.

 - Avoid sweet-smelling soaps, shampoos, and lotions in high-risk areas; remember, mosquitoes prefer to feed on flowers when not reproducing, so try not to smell like one!